legacysurvey/legacysurvey/pages/dr4/description.rst

 .. _`sweep/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/sweep/
 .. _`tractor/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/tractor/

-For all of the Legacy Surveys, the co-added images and Tractor catalogs are presented in "bricks" of approximate size 0.25\ |deg| |times| 0.25\ |deg|.
+For all of the Legacy Surveys, including `BASS`_ and `MzLS`_, the co-added images and Tractor catalogs are presented in "bricks" of approximate size 0.25\ |deg| |times| 0.25\ |deg|.
 Each brick is defined in terms of a box in RA,Dec coordinates.
-For the image stacks, we use a simple tangent-plane (WCS TAN) projection around the brick center, with size 3600 |times| 3600 pixels at a scale of ADM?? should be different sampling for each survey?
-0.262 arcseconds per pixel.
+For the image stacks, we use a simple tangent-plane (WCS TAN) projection around the brick center, with size 3600 |times| 3600 pixels at a scale of 0.262 arcseconds per pixel.
 The projections for the :math:`g,r,z` filters are identical.
 There are 662174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
 As 3600\ :sup:`2` |times| 0.262\ :sup:`2` arcsec\ :sup:`2` is